discordjs/guide/guide/additional-info/rest-api.md

 # Using a REST API

-REST APIs are extremely popular on the web and allow you to freely grab a site's data of that site has an available API over an HTTP connection.
+REST APIs are extremely popular on the web and allow you to freely grab a site's data if that site has an available API over an HTTP connection.

 If you've ever seen a music bot that accepts a YouTube query instead of just a video's URL, then you've seen a REST API in action.
-As a matter of fact, discord.js is made to use Discord's API, so you've probably used an API yourself.
+As a matter of fact, discord.js is made to use Discord's API.
+So, you've probably used an API yourself.

 ## Using a REST API with node

-In these examples we are going to be using [Snekfetch](https://www.npmjs.com/package/snekfetch) which is a great library for making HTTP requests by one of the contributors of discord.js.
+In these examples we are going to be using [Snekfetch](https://www.npmjs.com/package/snekfetch) which is a great library for making HTTP requests by one of the developers of discord.js.
 Discord.js actually uses Snekfetch which is part of the reason why it's ideal; it's already installed if you're using discord.js!

 If you're not using discord.js you'll simply have to do the following to install Snekfetch.